We are practice based textile researchers that are inspired by biology and exploring how this can help us improve the sustainability of our designs.

-DR VERONIKA KAPSALI
+PROF. VERONIKA KAPSALI

-Veronika’s track record in attacking research funding includes PI roles in Biologically Inspired Textiles (BIT), AHRC Leadership Fellow (£248,130.59), Sep 2020-Aug 2022; Fashioning the Ageing Population, Innovate UK, (£80,000, Sep 2018- Aug 2019).
+Veronika’s track record in attracting research funding includes PI roles in Bio-Inspired Textiles (BIT), AHRC Leadership Fellow (£248,130.59), Sep 2020-Aug 2022; Fashioning the Ageing Population, Innovate UK, (£80,000, Sep 2018- Aug 2019).
 She is a Co-I on the AHRC BFTT (Business of Fashion Textiles and Technology) Creative Cluster (£5,600,000, 01/10/18-01/04/2023), and specifically developing and leading one of the flagship work packages focusing on sustainable alternative materials development (value £600,000) and mentoring SME projects (total value £180,000).

-CATHRYN ANNEKA HALL
+DR CATHRYN ANNEKA HALL

-Cathryn recently finished her PhD at the Centre for Circular Design (CCD) - UAL Chelsea college of Arts.
-Her research explores Design for Recycling Recycled Textiles and this spans the cascading, blending, and sorting practices within the mechanical textile recycling system.
+Cathryn completed her PhD at the Centre for Circular Design (CCD) - UAL Chelsea college of Arts.
+Her research explores Design for Recycling Knitwear and this spans the cascading, blending, and sorting practices within the mechanical textile recycling system.
 The research investigates how to design using recycled fibres from blended textiles so they can be recycled again creating a more circular future.